bryanem32/hyperv_vm_creator/README.md

 - v21: Added all Windows Updates including Previews (required for GPU-P fix for Windows 1125H2)
 - v22: Fixed Driver Updates now deletes VM FileRepository Folder if it exists first before updating
 - v23: Added ability to select GPU-P enabled Video Card to assign to the VM; GPU Update script now deletes existing GPU-P Adapter before injecting drivers.
+- v24: Updated GPU Update to check for Windows 11 PRO Host; Only Windows 11 PRO Host can enable iGPU for GPU-P in a VM